lynnfaraday/aresmush.com/_root/tutorials/code/overview.md

       end
     end

-Although all commands are global, you resrict code to only work under certain conditions.
+Although all commands are technically global, you can restrict code to only work under certain conditions.
 For example:

 * If the character is in a particular room or area.
 * If the character belongs to a particular faction.
 * If the character has a certain skill.

+In other situations, that command would give an error.